Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Experiments

 \section{Experiments}

-\paragraph{Environment.} We evaluate our method in two challenging benchmark domains with sparse-reward settings: (1) the starcraft multi-agent challenge (SMAC) \cite{SMAC}; and (2) the multiple-particle environment (MPE) \cite{MPE}.
-SMAC is a real-time strategy game in which agents need to learn cooperative policies to eliminate the enemies.
-We focus on the super sparse setting of SMAC where a `+1' reward will be given only when all enemies are eliminated and a `-1' reward will be given only when all controlled agents die.
-This setting is very challenging because there are no immediate rewards in the environment.
+\textbf{Environment.} We evaluate our method in two challenging sparse-reward benchmarks: (1) the starcraft multi-agent challenge (SMAC) \citep{SMAC}; and (2) the multiple-particle environment (MPE) \citep{MPE}.

+In SMAC, agents need to learn cooperative policies to eliminate the enemies.
+SMAC has different reward setting as shown in Table \ref{tab:smac_reward}.
+We focus on the super sparse setting where a `+1' reward will be given only when all enemies are eliminated and a `-1' reward will be given when all controlled agents die or episode terminates with alive enemies.
+This setting is known as particularly difficult due to the absence of intermediate rewards \citep{HMASD}.
+Besides, in line with the pervious work \citep{HMASD, QMIX, FoX}, we set the difficulty level to 7.
+Following \citep{HMASD}, we use SMAC instead of SMACv2 \citep{smacv2} to evaluate the algorithms in sparse-reward scenarios.

 In addition to SMAC, we also consider 3 tasks in MPE, i.e., Navigation, Shooting and Unlock.
 In the Navigation task, agents need to learn to occupy different landmarks where a `+1' reward is given to the team when a landmark is occupied.
 In the Shooting task, agents need to shoot a target enough times and move towards specific positions where a `+1' reward is given only when these subtasks finished.
 In the Unlock task, agents holds different keys to unlock the corresponding (multiple) locks where a `+1' reward is given to the team when a lock is unlocked.